FTL-Hyperspace/FTL-Hyperspace/wiki/Contributing-to-Hyperspace.md

 # Adding to the Wiki

 All the files which make up the wiki are held in `FTL-Hyperspace/wiki`.
-Right now the LUA documentation is severely lacking, specifically the `Hyperspace` module page (`Lua-Hyperspace-Module.md`), which should have detail you can access through the `Hyperspace` module.
-The `Defines` and `Graphics` module pages (`Lua-Defines-module.md` and `Lua-Graphics-Module.md`, respectively) are also missing a number of events which can be hooked with callback functions.
+Right now the LUA documentation is severely lacking, specifically the `Hyperspace` module page (`Lua-Hyperspace-Module.md`), which should cover everything you can access through the `Hyperspace` module.
+The `Defines` module page (`Lua-Defines-module.md`) is also missing a number of events which can be hooked with callback functions.
 This section explains how to read the source code files relevant to these pages so you that they can be expanded.

 ## LUA Hyperspace Module